Ceci-Aguilera/dispatch305_flask_backend_api/README.md

     ```
         pip install -r requirements.txt
     ```

+1. Open the app.py file and change the parameter of create_app to 'development' (by default it is set to production)

 1. Set up postgresql database ([See Useful Links](#useful_links)).
 For development the default credentials are:
     ```